AKHILSNAMBIAR/Kerala-IOT-Challenge/README.md

 ## Author

 *Hi All, Myself **Akhil S Nambiar**.
 I am currently pursuing my final year of B.Tech at **College of Engineering Trikaripur**.
-The branch which I chose as my graduation stream is Electrical and Electronics Engineering.*
+The branch which I chose as my graduation stream is Electrical and Electronics Engineering.
+Looking forward to enthusiastically participate in this challenge and will try to imbibe the knowledges available in this platform at my full capacity.*

 ## A brief intro to _What is IoT?_